elemental-lf/benji/README.rst

 **The current master branch is not compatible with the old master branch of 10/05/2018 and earlier and there is no migration path.
-The last commit supporting the old data structures is available under the tag master-20181005 if you need it.**
+The last commit supporting the old data structures and configuration file format is available under the tag master-20181005 if you need it.**

 Main Features
 -------------